 Firearms in Canada are divided into three classes: nonrestricted weapons, such as ordinary rifles and shotguns; restricted, such as handguns and semiautomatic rifles or shotguns; and prohibited, such as automatic weapons.
 It is illegal to own a fully automatic weapon unless it was registered before 1978.

 Changes to the law in 1995 required individuals to obtain a license to buy guns and ammunition, as well as register all firearms.
 However, in 2012, the requirement to register nonrestricted guns was dropped, and related public records were expunged.
 Following another mass shooting, at a Quebec City mosque in 2017, the government passed a bill to again require nonrestricted firearms to be registered and allow background checks to consider events from more than five years in the past.
+In 2020, after a gunman killed twenty-two people in Canada’s deadliest mass shooting in modern history, Prime Minister Justin Trudeau announced a ban on “assault-style” firearms—a demand gun control activists had been pushing for decades.
+The legislation also required those who owned now-prohibited firearms to either participate in a buyback program or comply with a strict storage regime.

 The inflection point for modern gun control in Australia was the Port Arthur massacre of 1996, when a young man killed thirty-five people and wounded nearly two dozen others.
 The rampage, perpetrated with a semiautomatic rifle, was the worst mass shooting in the nation’s history.
 Less than two weeks later, the conservative-led national government pushed through fundamental changes to the country’s gun laws in cooperation with the various states and territories, which regulate firearms.